sergiotaborda/lense-lang/docs/content/numbers.md

 * Real - Represents elements from the mathematical **&#8477;** set.
 	-  Rational - Represents elements from the mathematical **&#8474;** set, i.e. rational numbers defined by a natural numerator and a natural denominator like 2/3 or -5/8.
 The denominator cannot be zero.
 	-  Decimal - Represents elements that have a fixed precision and so calculations may incur in loss of precision.
+		* FixedPrecisionDecimal - Represents Decimal elements with fixed precision:
-		*  Decimal32 - negative and positive decimal values that follow 32 bits IEEE 3744 conventions
+			- Decimal32 - negative and positive decimal values that follow 32 bits IEEE 3744 conventions
-		*  Decimal64 - negative and positive decimal values that follow 64 bits IEEE 3744 conventions
+			- Decimal64 - negative and positive decimal values that follow 64 bits IEEE 3744 conventions
+		* ArbitraryPrecisionDecimal - Represents Decimal elements with arbitrary precision:
-		*  BigDecimal - Represents elements in the **&#8477;** set including truncated version of irrational numbers.Negative and positive decimal values with arbitrary precision limited only by available memory.
+			- BigDecimal - Represents elements in the **&#8477;** set including truncated version of irrational numbers.Negative and positive decimal values with arbitrary precision limited only by available memory.
 * Imaginary - Represents elements from the mathematical **&#120128;** set.
-Numbers with pure imaginary parts of the form ``bi`` where ``i`` is the square root of -1.
+Numbers with pure imaginary parts of the form ``bi`` where ``b`` is a ``Number`` and ``i`` is the square root of -1.
 	- ImaginaryOverReals<T extends Real>; - uses a Real type to store the numeric value
 * Complex - Represents elements from the mathematical **&#8450;** set.
 Complex numbers are of the form ``a + bi`` where ``i`` it the square root of -1.
 	- ComplexOverReals<T extends Real>; - Use a Real to type to store a numeric value for the real part and a ImaginaryOverReals<T> for the imaginary part.

-Natural is used as an indexer for sequences.
-It is non-negative and was big as you need.
-Limits to collections like arrays, lists and maps are only bound by implementation.
+Type ``Natural`` is used as an indexer for ``Sequence``s.
+Limits to collections like arrays, lists and maps are only bound by limit of Natural which in turn is limited only by available memory.
-Using a Natural to index sequences removes the necessity to check for negative indexes and as Arrays always have a upper limit and always are constructed by [factory like constructors](constructors.html) the implementation for each platform can accommodate different implementations according to maximum length demand.
+Using a Natural to index sequences removes the necessity to check for negative indexes and because ``Arrays`` always have a upper limit and always are constructed by [factory like constructors](constructors.html#factory) the implementation for each platform can accommodate different implementations according to maximum length demand.

 For more information on how Natural relates to index of sequences, see how [Arrays](arrays.html) work in Lense.
 For more information on arithmetic operations  more on Lense [operators](operators.html).